-The recommended number of AIO VPs depends on how many disks your configuration supports.
-If KAIO is not implemented on your platform, it is recommended that you allocate one AIO VP for each disk that contains database tables.
-You can add an additional AIO VP for each chunk that the database server accesses frequently.
+The recommended number of AIO virtual processors depends on how many disks your configuration supports.
+If KAIO is not implemented on your platform, you should allocate one AIO virtual processor for each disk that contains database tables.
+You can add an additional AIO virtual processor for each chunk that the database server accesses frequently.